Janna-Gomez/Data_projects_TripleTen/Zomato Project/README.md

 **Data**:

 Tripleten provided archived files  from the mock company Zomato, and in this study "orders" and "restaurants" were used.

 •	'Zomato data.zip': Compressed Excel files provided by team lead

 •	'orders': All orders made from the menu by all customers at all restaurants between Oct.
 4th, 2017, and June 26th, 2020.

 •	'users': All customers who completed orders during the designated time frame and their demographic information.
-•	'Measures Table': Created table for analysis and to maintain the integrity of original files.
-Housing all used measures.

 •	'Calendar': Created table for analysis and to maintain the integrity of original files.
 Housing all date information for potential calculations.
-•	'Segmentations': Created table for analysis and to maintain the integrity of original files.
-Housing all segments and RFM scores needed for inclusion.
-•	'RFM Table': Created table for analysis and to maintain the integrity of original files.
-Housing all RFM calculations.

 **Assumptions**:
 • Data set is comprehensive, accurate, and complete.

 • Insights and Visualizations are reliable and accurately represent provided data.

 • The column descriptions accurately reflect the content of each table.

 • Zomato's goal of directing customers to India's best food can be accomplished by an analysis of most popular restaurants.

 **Findings**:

-Restaurant Success Measurements:
+Restaurant Success Measurements

-  •Restaurant popularity can be measured to direct customers to the best cuisine.
+-Restaurant popularity can be measured to direct customers to the best cuisine.

-  • Restaurants featured in the Top 20 by Order Volumen, HIghest Earning Reenue, and Tope Restaurants should be considered when foodies are searching for a delicious treat.
+-Restaurants featured in the Top 20 by Order Volumen, Highest Earning Revenue, and Top Restaurants should be considered when foodies are searching for a delicious treat.

-  •  Distinct Count rendered an inaccuracy in the dataset.
+-Distinct Count rendered an inaccuracy in the dataset.